cutiepatootie/SDH-CSSThemeGenerator/README.md

 - regular.css which is just the regular Steam Deck UI as it normally is <br>
 - classic.css which is based of [SDH-Classic by NegativeI0N](https://github.com/NegativeI0N/SDH-ClassicTheme) <br> <br>

-All of the fontnames are lower-case with hyphens instead of spacebars.
-These can all be found in the DeckFonts.txt file. <br>
+All of the fontnames can be copy-pasted as they are in [Deck Fonts Text File](https://github.com/cutiepatootie/SDH-CSSThemeGenerator/blob/main/DefaultDeckFonts.txt) <br>
 If you have custom fonts installed, these can be used too. <br> <br>
 Screenshots for guiding which colours do what will follow soon.<br>
 Text and Icon colours are WIP cause not all of the colours currently behave as expected. <br>